Johann Friedrich Gräfe

-Johann Friedrich Gräfe (7 May 1711 – 5 or 8 February 1787) was a civil servant and an amateur composer, whose works are still known today.
+Johann Friedrich Gräfe (7 May 1711 – 5 or 8 February 1787) was a German civil servant and an amateur composer, whose works are still known today.

 He was born in Braunschweig and baptized on 7 May 1711 in Nauen.
+Gräfe studied law and spent most of his life in Braunschweig, except for brief stays in Halle and Leipzig.
+While a dilettante of music, he may have studied under Conrad Friedrich Hurlebusch and Carl Heinrich Graun.
 He was a Kammerrat, a member of the court of the Principality of Brunswick-Wolfenbüttel.
 He was quite recognized at the time as an amateur composer.
-The attribution of his works is not always considered certain.
+Gräfe was also a poet.
 His daughter Louise Gräfe married the writer Johann Arnold Ebert.

+Gräfe composed several lied collections, cantatas, some instrumental pieces, and an opera (Herkules auf dem Oeta).
+The attribution of his works is not always certain.